Reading Time: 7 minutes

 Gambling addiction can also be treated using community reinforcement, group therapy, and 12-step support groups like Gamblers Anonymous.
 These treatments help you identify your triggers that can lead to gambling and teach you ways to overcome and manage those triggers.
 For instance, if a stressful day at work usually makes you feel like gambling, you may learn yoga, deep breathing, or other healthy methods that relieve stress without putting your health and well-being at risk.

 Gambling Addiction Help

 - Understand the addiction.
 The first thing you can do to help a loved one who is addicted to gambling is to learn all you can about the addiction.
-Find a support group that can help you with the stress that comes from having a loved one who is addicted to gambling.
+Find a support group that can help you cope with the stress that comes from having a loved one who is addicted to gambling.

 - Find support.
 Support for yourself and for your loved one who is addicted can be very beneficial in helping with a gambling addiction.
 Many support groups are available throughout communities and in treatment centers.
-Therapist and counselors can also provide support for gambling addiction.
+Therapists and counselors can also provide support for gambling addiction.

 - Manage money tightly.
 If your loved one is addicted to gambling and is actively pursuing help, take over managing all financial responsibilities for your loved one.
 This can help reduce any gambling impulses your loved one may be experiencing throughout their recovery.